audiwycliffe/Odin-recipes/README.md

 # Odin-recipes

-this is a recipe of pilau
+ The above project is about recipes
+ Its main purpose is to demonstrate the mastery of basic Html.